mjpclab/object-hierarchy-access/README.md

 ### `setProp`
 Use string as property name or property descriptor object to create hierarchy property.
-Can create object at the same time.
+Can create root object at the same time.
 Returns the object.
 ```javascript
 import { setProp } from 'object-hierarchy-access';
 const obj1 = {};